laxertu/eric/README.md

 ### *class* eric_sse.servers.ChannelContainer

-Helper class for managment of multiple SSE channels cases of use.
+Helper class for management of multiple SSE channels cases of use.

 <a id="eric_sse.servers.SocketServer"></a>

 ### *class* eric_sse.servers.SocketServer(file_descriptor_path: str)

-An implementation of a socket server that reveives and broadcasts automatically all messages that receives
+An implementation of a socket server that receives and broadcasts automatically all messages that receives

 A static shortcut for starting a basic server is provided.
 See examples.